Walter E. Fernald Developmental Center

 The Walter E. Fernald State School, later the Walter E. Fernald Developmental Center, was the Western Hemisphere's oldest publicly funded institution serving people with developmental disabilities.
-Under its third superintendent, Walter Fernald, it became a model for state institutions for the developmentally disabled.
+Under its third superintendent, Walter E. Fernald, it became a model for state institutions for the developmentally disabled.
 It later was the scene of medical experiments in the 20th century.
 Investigations into this research led to new regulations regarding human research in children.

 The school occupies a 186 acre property off Trapelo Road in Waltham, Massachusetts.

 History

 Early history

 The Fernald Center, originally called the Experimental School for Teaching and Training Idiotic Children, was founded in Boston by reformer Samuel Gridley Howe in 1848 with a $2,500 appropriation from the Massachusetts State Legislature.
 The school gradually moved to a new permanent location in Waltham between 1888 and 1891.
 It eventually encompassed 72 buildings across 196 acre.
 At its peak, the school confined some 2,500 people, most of them "feeble-minded" boys.

 Under its third superintendent, Walter E. Fernald (1859–1924), the school was viewed as a model educational facility in the field of mental retardation and doctors and politicians from across the country and the world would travel to Waltham to study the methods employed at the center.
 Fernald was instrumental in the establishment of the first independent farm colony for the disabled (The Templeton Colony) and early concepts of special education.
 However, though he never supported forced sterilization, Fernald was an important figure in the eugenics movement, advocating for the segregation of mentally disabled children from society and coining the term “Defective Delinquent” to describe criminally-inclined mentally disabled children.
 It wasn’t until the end of his life that he had a reversal of many of these ideas, fighting against the segregation of most mentally disabled children, rejecting IQ tests, and supporting community education and out-patient clinics.
 However, by this time, many of his ideas about forced segregation and mass institutionalization had already entered the American mainstream.
 The school was renamed in his honor in 1925, following his death the previous year.

 The institution did serve a large population of children with cognitive disabilities (referred to as "mentally retarded children"), but The Boston Globe estimates that upwards of half of the inmates tested with IQs in the normal range.
 In the 20th century, living conditions were spartan or worse; approximately 36 children slept in each dormitory room.
 There were also reports of physical and sexual abuse.